 Broadland

 § This page gives an overview of the Broadland local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Broadland, located north of Norwich in Norfolk, takes its name from the famous Norfolk Broads, a network of rivers and lakes.
 The district’s landscape is a mix of wetlands, farmland, and scattered villages, with boating and wildlife at the heart of its appeal.
 Market towns such as Aylsham and Acle provide local hubs, while villages like Coltishall and Wroxham serve as gateways to the Broads.
 Historic churches, mills, and riverside walks dot the area, blending rural charm with unique waterways.

-The administrative boundary of Broadland can be viewed on OpenStreetMap: District Boundary of Broadland.
+The administrative boundary of Broadland can also be viewed on OpenStreetMap: District Boundary of Broadland.

 Key Facts about Broadland